maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 catalog = catalog[catalog['FORM'] == 'painting']
 ```

-We can apply several functions to extract the width and the height :
+We can apply several functions to extract the width and height:

 ```python
 def height_extract(tech) :